 A: On most programs, the average age of our travellers is 60.
 Curiosity has no bounds, so the age-range on any given tour can vary.
 However, a degree of physical stamina is required to participate on any of our tours.

 Q: Do your tours involve a lot of physical activity?

-A: Most of our tours are considered moderately active; travellers should anticipate walking 1-3 hours or more each day at a reasonable pace, and depending on the destination should be prepared for uneven terrain (cobblestone streets, small hills, and stairs).
+A: Most of our tours are considered moderately active; travellers should anticipate walking 1-3 hours or more each day at a reasonable pace.
+Depending on the destination, you should be prepared for uneven terrain (cobblestone streets, small hills, and stairs).

 Q: What percentage of Queen's travellers return to take additional trips?

 A: On average, 50% or more of our travellers have participated previously; some travel more than once in any given year.

 A: Yes, a valid passport is required of Canadian and US citizens for international travel.
 Your passport must be valid for at least six months past your planned return date.
 Canadians do not require a passport if travelling solely within Canada.